sensu/sensu-docs/content/sensu-go/5.3/api/cluster.md

 ---
 title: "Cluster API"
-description: "Sensu Go cluster management API reference documentation"
+description: "The cluster management API endpoint provides HTTP access to Sensu cluster data.
+Here’s a reference for the cluster API in Sensu Go, including examples for returning the cluster definition, creating a cluster member, and more.
+Read on for the full reference."
 version: "5.3"
 product: "Sensu Go"
 menu: